 Extended -----> Extended partition

 L -----> logical partition

 - Every disk can have only 3 primary partitions

-- Primary partition is a partition which usually holds the operating system
+- The primary partition is a partition which usually holds the operating system

-- Extended partition is a special type of primary partition which can be subdivided into multiple logical partitions
+- The extended partition is a special type of primary partition which can be subdivided into multiple logical partitions

 - Logical partitions are the partitions which are created under extended partitions

 - As in the real world, it is the results that matter.
 It doesn’t matter whether you use Disk Druid, fdisk, or parted to create partitions.
 You can create new partitions at the command line or use GUI front ends to these tools such as the Disk utility.